joshgerdes/jekyll-uno/_drafts/create-azure-ip-groups-based-on-the-ip-address-ranges-of-countries.md

 GIST

 Once saved to your computer, it's time to import it into your active PowerShell terminal and run it _(after you have verified you have connected to the correct Azure subscription)_.

+So I will navigate to the script and import it:

+    cd D:\git
+    . .\New-AzCountryIPGroup.ps1

+s